Bicycling Tour France: Normandy & Brittany | VBT Bicycling Vacations Skip to Main Content

 Included Meals: Lunch, Dinner

-After breakfast this morning, you’ll cycle through rolling farmlands and timeless country villages.
-This morning’s destination is the coastal town of Arromanches, which played a vital role in the D-day landings.
-Here, Allies built one of their famous Mulberry harbors—a portable, temporary structure that helped transfer troops and supplies.
-The remains can still be seen at low tide.
-Learn more about the harbor and the landings at the D-day Museum, during an included audio-guide visit.
-Another possible independent discovery in this town is Arromanches 360, a circular theater showing a fascinating film about D-day and its aftermath using wartime footage and modern images.
-Enjoy lunch on your own in Arromanches—and perhaps even go for a swim in the Channel!
+After breakfast, cycle through rolling farmlands and timeless country villages en route to the coastal town of Arromanches, which played a crucial role in the D-Day landings.
+Here, the Allies constructed one of the famous Mulberry harbors—portable, temporary structures used to transfer troops and supplies.
+Remnants of the harbor are still visible at low tide.
+Learn more about its significance during an included audio-guided visit to the D-Day Museum.
+For an additional independent discovery, consider visiting Arromanches 360, a circular theater presenting a compelling film about D-Day and its aftermath, blending wartime footage with modern images.
+Enjoy lunch on your own in Arromanches—and perhaps even take a dip in the Channel!

 Today's Ride Choices